Leafwing-Studios/fop-rules/docs/character-options/gear/equipping-gear.md

 If you do not meet these requirements, a piece of gear is treated as **unsuitable:**

 - Unsuitable melee weapons deal 1d6 physical damage and has no other effect.
-- Unsuitable ranged weapons deal 1d4 physical damage at a range of 30 feet and has no other effect.
+- Unsuitable ranged weapons deal 1d4 physical damage at a range of 6 tiles and has no other effect.
 - Unsuitable armor offers no benefit whatsoever, and you are treated as if you were not wearing armor.

 When a character attempts to use something that would not normally be used in combat as an **improvised weapon,** work together to determine a plausible set of affixes for it.